 - Dr Alan Marshall

 - Senior Lecturer in Quantitative Methods.
-Director of the SPS Research Methods Training Centre
+Director of the SPS Research Training Centre.
+SGSSS Associate Director (Advanced Methods Hub)

 School of Social and Political Science